drylaustin/ExerciseLibrary/README.md

 Instructions:

-- Clone project on Xcode
+- Clone repository on your local machine in Xcode
 - Go to https://rapidapi.com/rahulbanerjee26/api/musclewiki to get your apikey
 - Go to ExerciseRequest file and enter your api key in apiKeyValue in " "